 China ~ Business and Human Rights

-In 2014, HRN conducted an undercover investigation into the supplier factories of Fast Retailing (FR), a Japanese major apparel company renowned globally for its brand name UNIQLO.
-The investigation was part of a joint project with a Hong-Kong based labour NGO to examine whether the human rights of the factory workers were being protected.
+In 2014, HRN conducted an undercover investigation into the supplier factories of Fast Retailing (FR), a major Japanese apparel company renowned globally for its brand name UNIQLO.
+The investigation was part of a joint project with a Hong Kong-based labour NGO to examine whether the human rights of the factory workers were being protected.
 Together with partner NGOs, HRN published an investigative report describing the details of exploitative labour conditions in two supplier factories, as well as carried out campaigns for the protection of human rights in global supply chains and the improvement of working conditions in Asian garment factories, all of which attracted much attention.
 FR acknowledged several facts pointed out in our report and published an action plan to improve the situation.
 HRN is currently engaged in a process of dialogue with FR to help bring forth positive changes on the matter.

-India ~ Child Labor
+India ~ Child Labour

 In Meghalaya State, located in the northeastern part of India, it was estimated that in recent years more than 70,000 children have worked in hazardous mines annually and lost their lives after being exploited in slave-like conditions.
 Many of the child labourers were brought from Bangladesh and Nepal by human trafficking.
-In 2009, HRN and local partners from the Impulse NGO Network investigated the extremely hazardous situation of child labor in Jaintia Hills, Meghalaya, and published a report on it.
+In 2009, HRN and local partners from the Impulse NGO Network investigated the extremely hazardous situation of child labour in Jaintia Hills, Meghalaya, and published a report on it.
 We held a press conference in Delhi which attracted considerable attention from both India and the UN, and it brought positive attention to the matter.
-In 2014, hazardous mines in Meghalaya State were shut down and the use of child labour in mines was prohibited based on the decision of the ‘Green Court’ in India, a special court established in 2010 to deal with environmental cases.
+In 2014, hazardous mines in Meghalaya State were shut down, and the use of child labour in mines was prohibited based on the decision of the ‘Green Court’ in India, a special court established in 2010 to deal with environmental cases.